darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

   * = {elimination of min}
   * b < h ∨ c < h

 Huh?
 No sir, because for the termination argument I need actual decrease, so the minimum of these, of this, if this value has to be less h, then b, then b is less than h or c is less than h.
-And this is an equivalence because, these two boolean expressions have the same value.
+And this is an equivalence because, these two boolean expressions have the **same value**.

 // My comment. [x] TODO.
 Convince myself of that min equivalence.